vaibhavsagar/website/drafts/updating-ihaskell-newer-ghc.md

 responsibility: keeping it up-to-date with newer GHC releases.
-The chain of events that led to me becoming a maintainer started with the then-latest version of IHaskell not having support for GHC 8.0, and I still remember how frustrated I felt when dealing with this limitation, which drives me to make sure nobody else has to experience this.
+The chain of events that led to me becoming a maintainer started with the then-latest version of IHaskell not having support for GHC 8.0, and I still remember how frustrated I felt when dealing with this limitation.

 Since then I've had the opportunity to add GHC 8.2, 8.4, 8.6, 8.8, 8.10, and
-now 9.0 support, but because I only have to do this every 6 months or so (at the earliest) I promptly forget the details of this work afterwards and have to spelunk through old (often retroactively amended) commits to rediscover what past me (who is notoriously bad at documentation) did.
+now 9.0 support, but because I only have to do this every 6 months or so (at the earliest) I promptly forget the details of this work afterwards and have to spelunk through old, often heavily amended, commits to rediscover what past me (who is notoriously bad at documentation) did.

 At the time of writing, GHC 9.2 is expected to be released soon and I don't want to forget everything I've just (re)learned when that happens.
 Additionally, it is conceivable that at some point someone other than me would like to take a crack at updating IHaskell to the newest version of GHC.
-This blog post exists to make these tasks easier.
+This blog post details the steps I took to make these tasks easier in the future.

 ## Building IHaskell's dependencies